open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 |-------|-----------------|------|-------------|------------|
 | `http.client.duration` | Histogram | `ms` | Measures the duration of outbound HTTP requests. | http.method, http.scheme, http.status_code, http.flavor, net.peer.name |

+## Advanced configuration

+This instrumentation can be configured to change the default behavior by using `HttpClientInstrumentationOptions`.
+It is important to note that there are differences between .NET Framework and newer .NET/.NET Core runtimes which govern what options are used.
+On .NET Framework, `HttpClient` uses the `HttpWebRequest` API.
+On .NET & .NET Core, `HttpWebRequest` uses the `HttpClient` API.
+As such, depending on the runtime, only one half of the "filter" & "enrich" options are used.

 ### .NET & .NET Core

 #### Filter HttpClient API